 What Makes Baseball Cards Valuable?

 In a simple word: demand.
-While that’s a bit simplistic, it really does come down to that one word.
+While that's a bit simplistic, the value of a sports card really does come down to that one word.

 So what makes one baseball card high in demand while another isn't?